deadshotking02/TicTacToe-AI/README.md

 Game.py -> Main Tic Tac Toe game against AI
 Misere.py -> Misere Tic Tac Toe game against AI Circle.png and Cross.png -> Images

+Controls:
+Use mouse to click, and 'r' to restart the game at any point.
+Number of squares for the game can be changed within the code in the beginning of the code with the integer variable "SQUARES".
+Same for other specific parameters.